 How configuring an instance for high availability affects your charges

 The failover replica is billed as a separate instance.

 When failover is triggered

-Failover is triggered when the zone where the master is located experiences an outage.
+If the zone where the master is located experiences an outage, Cloud SQL initiates a failover.
 If your master instance is experiencing issues not caused by a zone outage, a failover is not initiated.